-At the cusp of 2017, there are still quite a number of Big Data products and platforms to pick from to assemble an infrastructure that meets your needs, but it’s a little clearer what these pimply adolescents will eventually look like when they graduate high school.
+There are quite a number of Big Data products and platforms to pick from to assemble an infrastructure that meets your needs, but it’s a little clearer what these pimply adolescents will eventually look like when they graduate high school.
 We’ve lined up the sexiest prospects for Big Data prom king and queen that you need to consider for ramping up your projects for the coming year.

 Which Big Data products have proven their worth?
 Which have been tried by fire in the arena of production, and emerge ready for anything?